hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Generate a self-signed certificate using cert-manager

-You can d﻿eploy cert-manager and generate a self-signed certificate by following up the blog post [Generating self-signed certificates using cert-manager](https://developer.hpe.com/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise/).
+You can d﻿eploy cert-manager to the K8s cluster and generate a self-signed certificate by following up the blog post [Generating self-signed certificates using cert-manager](https://developer.hpe.com/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise/).

 H﻿ere is the deployed cert-manager to the namespace *cert-manager* in the cluster: